Kotla Test: India's batting is a worry against South Africa

-Virat Kohli & Co have been below par, not only against spin but pace too at Kotla today, writes Aakash Chopra
+Virat Kohli & Co have been below par, not only against spin but pace too at Kotla today; India will be looking to move up the ICC Test rankings by winning the last Test in Delhi, writes Aakash Chopra

 After halting South Africa's unbeaten away run, India will be looking to move up the ICC Test rankings by winning the last Test in Delhi.

 India's Ajinkya Rahane is bowled on Day One of the third Test vs South Africa in Nagpur last week.
 Pic/AFP

 Currently India is placed at No 4 but if they manage to beat South Africa 3-0 in this series, they'll jump to the second spot, and that makes this otherwise 'dead rubber' an interesting contest.
 On the other hand, this is South Africa's final opportunity to show why they are ranked No 1 in the rankings, for thus far their performance in the longest format is less than satisfactory.

 Besides the result, the last Test will also be viewed closely for personal performances.
 So far, not a single century has been scored in nine innings and if the four innings in Delhi doesn't produce one either, it'll be the first ever Test series in the history of Indian cricket in which not a single century was scored.

 And if the Indian team director gets the pitch that he's advocating for, it might just happen too.
 He's not only slammed the critics of the Nagpur pitch but also has called for more such pitches for home Tests.

 Also, Delhi has a history of dishing out extreme pitches, for the last Test match in Delhi (against Australia in 2013) got over inside three days.
 Another three-day Test might be in the offing.

 Batting under scrutiny